obscurecloud/phpAmazonMWS/README.md

  Added namespace - MWS
  Added Laravel config
- Put config file in config dir named amazon-mws-config.php
+ Put config file in /config dir and name the file amazon-mws-config.php

 ## Example Usage
 Here are a couple of examples of the library in use.